 - The NIC in the NAS device.

-DataStax recommends using the default heap space size for most use cases.
+It is recommended to use the default heap space size for most use cases.
 Exceeding this size can impair the Java virtual machine's (JVM) ability to perform fluid garbage collections (GC).
 The following table shows a comparison of heap space performances reported by a Cassandra user:

 |Heap||CPU utilization||Queries per second||Latency|